 On June, 25, 2016, Stacy Dean and Dave Vermaning hosted a motorcycle ride to promote suicide awareness and prevention in memory of a family member who died by suicide in October 2015.
-The ride will begin in North Cowichan and finish at the Royal Legion in Shawnigan Lake (a Crisis Society donor).
+The ride began in North Cowichan and finished at the Royal Legion in Shawnigan Lake (a Crisis Society donor).
 Donations can still be made to the Vancouver Island Crisis Society by calling 250-589-1922 or 250-686-6960.
 Thank you, Stacy and Dave, for raising $1270.00 for the Crisis Society!

 The Jim Pattison Broadcast Group is all about community and is dedicated to making their radio stations the voices of the cities they serve.
 Their philosophy is simple: Local, Local, Local.
 By working with organizations like ours, they further their mandate in a very relevant way.
 The Vancouver Island Crisis Society is grateful for the continued support provided by the Jim Pattison Broadcast Group.
 Lives are saved because of this important message being broadcast to our communities.